AbdullahAlKhafajiDev/Single-File-Form-Generator/html_generator/README.md

 ### Application-wide changes:

-- `background_image_url`: Changes the background wallpaper of the application
+`background_image_url`: Changes the background wallpaper of the application.
-- `title`: Changes the title of the application window.
+`title`: Changes the title of the application window.
-- `target`: Changes the server and port that the application hits with the `POST` request.
+`target`: Changes the server and port that the application hits with the `POST` request.

 ### Form changes:

-`form_elements` contains a list of inputs go in the form.
+`form_elements`: contains a list of inputs go in the form.

 - `header`: Adds an `h2` HTML element header that seperates input sections of the form.